nus-cs2103-AY2425S1/ip/docs/README.md

 Expected output:
 ```
-Noted.
+Roger that.
 I've removed this task for you
   [T][] Buy bread
 Now you have 0 tasks in the list.
 ```